-Before creating a page, it's important to understand the CMS's three main Navigation Areas, and how adding a page to each of these areas dictates where it's displayed on your community site.
+Before creating a page, it's important to understand the CMS's three main Navigation Areas, and how adding a page to each of these areas dictates where it's displayed in your site.

 NOTE: If you're not familiar with these concepts, refer to the Navigation Areas Overview section below before continuing.

-Pages are organized by a site's three main Navigation Areas:
+Pages are organized by a community's three main Navigation Areas:

-- The Main Button Bar represents a site's top-level navigation.
-Adding/removing pages to/from the button bar is how to manage a site's main navigation options.
-When creating a page, you’ll typically do so under the Main Button Bar and configure it to (a) appear directly in your site’s navigation or (b) as a hidden page you’ll link to from elsewhere, like other pages, discussion posts, emails, etc.
+- The Main Button Bar represents a community's top-level navigation.
+Adding/removing pages to/from the button bar is how to manage a community's main navigation options.
+When creating a page, you’ll typically do so under the Main Button Bar and configure it to (a) appear directly in your community’s navigation or (b) as a hidden page you’ll link to from elsewhere, like other pages, discussion posts, emails, etc.

 TIP: Nesting pages in the Main Button Bar is how you create drop-down menus in your navigation menu containing additional pages:

-- Pages added to Text Links at Top display as links in a site's banner (Contact Us and Terms and Conditions are the default links), and are available across all pages.
+- Pages added to Text Links at Top display as links in a community's banner (Contact Us and Terms and Conditions are the default links), and are available across all pages.

-- Pages added to Text Links at Bottom display as links in a site's footer, and are available across all pages.
+- Pages added to Text Links at Bottom display as links in a community's footer, and are available across all pages.

-EXAMPLE: Compare the two images below to see where content added to each area displays on a community site.
+EXAMPLE: Compare the two images below to see where content added to each area displays in a site.

 - Begin the page-creation process in one of two ways: